mingfang/docker-kibana/README.md

 docker-kibana
 =============

-Run Kibana, ElasticSearch, Logstash, and Ngnix in Docker.
+Run Kibana, and ElasticSearch in Docker.